 The Site accepts waste from the entire Sunshine Coast Regional District.
 Historically, the Site service area accounted for approximately 89.5 percent of the total population of the SCRD, and the remaining 10.5 percent was serviced by the Pender Harbour Landfill.
-In July of 2015 the Pender Harbour Landfill was closed and converted into a transfer station.
+In July of 2015, the Pender Harbour Landfill was closed and converted into a transfer station.

-Total historic populations and future estimated populations for the SCRD are provided by BC Stats through the Ministry of Finance and Corporate Development, for the years of 1986 through 2036.
-Based on this data, the service area for the Site has an estimated population of approximately 29,243 in 2016.

-Population data is provided in Table 4.2.
+Total historic populations and future estimated populations for the SCRD are provided by BC Stats through the Ministry of Finance and Corporate Development, for the years of 1986 through 2030.
+Based on this data, the service area for the Site has an estimated population of approximately 33,254 in 2023.
+Population data is summarized in Table 4.2.